 Are you planning a trip to Maui and want to know some fun facts about Maui?
 Keep scrolling to find out interesting facts about Maui that will surprise you!

-This list of fun facts about Maui may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This list of fun facts about Maui was written by Hawaii travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Sharing facts about Maui with your family can get everyone excited for your big family vacation!
 There are many reasons you might want to learn about a new place you’re visiting.